pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/ci-cd-integration-assistant.md

 <!--more-->

-A version control system (VCS) provides team collaboration capabilities and ensures that the source code for your Pulumi project is not just on a single developer's machine.
+A version control system (VCS) provides team collaboration capabilities and ensures that the source code for your Pulumi project is not on a single developer's machine.
 Using a CI/CD system makes your team more productive, by automatically deploying your Pulumi stacks.
-So that code is delivered to production -- meaning less of a lag between commits and what your end users are seeing.

 The assistant contains a guided experience to help teams configure a VCS as well as automate it with a CI/CD pipeline.

-The assistant has two options to help you to get started with integrations:

-* Use a single service that provides both a version control system and CI/CD pipelines
-* Or, just get the starter workflow for a CI/CD service of your choice customized for your stack
+The assistant supports using the same service for both version control and CI/CD, as well as using different services for version control and CI/CD.

 ![Start Workflow Assistant](/images/docs/reference/console/start-workflow-wizard.png)

-The assistant also offers best practice hints for stacks that do not have a VCS configuration.
-Here's how the assistant helps teams throughout the Console:

-* The dashboard page shows recently updated stacks.
-The assistant alerts users by providing a quick navigation link to configure a VCS for any stacks that don't have it.

-* The **Activity** page for a stack allows users to scan the page quickly and tell which of the updates were run from a CI/CD pipeline and which ones were not.

-## Using The Same Service For VCS and CI/CD
+## Using the CI/CD Assistant

-There are several benefits for a team to choose a single service for all of their team collaboration needs.
-This section reviews how the assistant helps your team configure VCS and CI/CD regardless of the VCS or identity provider you use to connect to Pulumi.

-### Configuring a VCS

-VCS configuration applies to the Pulumi project in which your stack is created.
+1. Navigate to a stack in a Pulumi Service organization.
+2. Select **Settings** in the top navigation.
+3. Select **Integrations** in the left navigation.
+4. Notice the CI/CD assistance at the top of the page.
+Note: If you do not see the assistant on this page, it means CI/CD is already setup for the stack.

+## VCS Identity Options

 {{% notes "info" %}}
 If your identity isn't tied to a VCS service (for example, if you're using SAML or email), you will still be able to get a customized CI/CD workflow for your stack.
 {{% /notes %}}

-#### VCS Identity Options
+VCS configuration applies to the Pulumi project in which your stack is created.
 Services such as Atlassian Bitbucket, GitHub, GitLab offer both a version control system as well as a CI/CD service.

 * Bitbucket offers [Bitbucket Pipelines](https://support.atlassian.com/bitbucket-cloud/docs/get-started-with-bitbucket-pipelines/)
 * GitHub has [GitHub Actions](https://github.com/features/actions)